fastoch/TypeScript_DaveGray/README.md

 Inside the **src** directory, we'll create a **template** directory.
 And inside the **template** folder, we'll create one file = **ListTemplate.ts**.

+## main.ts

+With all of our classes complete (ListItem, FullList and ListTemplate), we're now ready to pull
+our app together inside of the **main.ts** file.

 ---

 # Chapter 12 - React + TypeScript